essynyanchoks3919/student_management_system/README.md

 This project is a Student Management System designed to manage student records, enrollment, and academic performance efficiently.

 # System Requirements
-- JDK 11 or higher
+- JDK 21
 - Maven 3.6 or higher
-- MySQL 5.7 or higher
+- Intellij
+- Apache Tomcat
-- MySQL Workbench 8.0 or higher
+- MySQL Workbench 8.0

 # MySQL Workbench Configuration
 1. Open MySQL Workbench and click on `+` to create a new connection.